ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 learning applications will find value in learning about Ibis' advancements in these areas.

-This is a hands-on tutorial, with numerous examples to get your hands on experience.
+This is a hands-on tutorial, with numerous examples.
 Participants should ideally have some experience using Python and dataframe libraries like pandas or polars, but no SQL experience is necessary.

 # Tutors (name, affiliation, email, address, phone)